|

 President.
 Years after Woolsey left the

 Clinton White House, even he took to telling the plane joke.
+Woolseys UFO requests also led to a new study of

 the CIA records related to the UFO phenomena.
 In